PDFWAC 296-155-53408

 (A) Determine the line's voltage and the minimum approach distance permitted under Table 4 of this section.

-(B) Determine if any part of the crane/derrick, load line or load (including rigging and lifting accessories), could get closer than the minimum approach distance of the power line permitted under Table 4 of this section.
-If so, then you must follow the requirements in (b) of this subsection to ensure that no part of the crane/derrick, load line, or load (including rigging and lifting accessories), gets closer to the line than the minimum approach distance.
+(B) Determine if any part of the crane/equipment, load line, or load (including rigging and lifting accessories), could get closer than the minimum approach distance of the power line permitted under Table 4 of this section.
+If so, the requirements in (b) of this subsection must be followed to ensure that no part of the crane/equipment, load line, or load (including rigging and lifting accessories), gets closer to the line than the minimum approach distance.

-(i) Conduct a planning meeting with the assembly/disassembly director, operator, assembly/disassembly crew and the other workers who will be in the assembly/disassembly area to review the location of the power line(s) and the steps that will be implemented to prevent encroachment/electrocution.
+(i) Conduct a planning meeting with the A/D director, operator, assembly, disassembly, or reconfiguration crew and the other workers who will be in the assembly/disassembly work zone to review the location of the power line(s) and the steps that will be implemented to prevent encroachment/electrocution.
+The utility owner shall be invited to attend.
+This meeting shall be conducted prior to assembly, disassembly, or reconfiguration of the crane/equipment, must be documented, and such documentation shall remain on-site for the duration that the crane/equipment is on-site.
+Should power line conditions change, another meeting shall be conducted prior to work commencing.
+The meeting document shall include at least the following:

 (ii) If tag lines are used, they must be nonconductive.